by Tim Gilmore, 5/27/2017

 Donal sat in the back of the class, studied hard, and minded his business his first few months.

-Then Donal became friends with a little while girl in class.
+Then Donal became friends with a little white girl in class.
 When the two of them walked home from school, a group of women on Phyllis Street shouted “Nigger!” and “Nigger lover!” at the six year olds.
 One of those women was the mother of another first-grade classmate.
 That other classmate’s father, Kenneth Overstreet, Sr., was in the Klan.

 Anonymous phone calls warned the Godfreys they needed to remove Donal from Lackawanna Elementary before something bad happened.